reswitched/reswitched.github.io/discord.md

 1. Absolutely no piracy.
 There is a zero-tolerance policy and we will enforce this strictly and swiftly.

+1. Installable homebrew NSPs are not supported here.
+If you are confused about how to set up homebrew properly (via hbl.nsp), it is fine to ask for assistance.

 1. The first character of your server nickname should be alphanumeric if you wish to talk in chat.